Deonna Purrazzo: Early life

-In 2020, Purrazzo started dating fellow Impact wrestler and New Jersey native Steve Maclin.
-On February 12, 2022, Purrazzo announced that she and Maclin were engaged.
-They were married on November 10, 2022.

-She considers fellow wrestlers Britt Baker and Chelsea Green as her best friends.

 Professional wrestling career

 Early career (2012–2016)

 Purrazzo started training at the now defunct D2W Pro Wrestling Academy in December 2012 after she spotted an advertisement for it.
 She made her in-ring debut in 2013.
 Purrazzo left D2W in 2014, alongside trainer Damian Adams.
 Both continued training at Team Adams Training facility in Northern New Jersey.
-She has attended extra training sessions alongside Rip Rogers at Ohio Valley Wrestling in Louisville, Kentucky.
+She has attended extra training sessions alongside Rip Rogers at Ohio Valley Wrestling (OVW) in Louisville, Kentucky.

+On October 17, 2015, at the East Coast Wrestling Association (ECWA)'s second annual Super 8 ChickFight Tournament, Purrazzo won the tournament and the ECWA Women's Championship after defeating Tessa Blanchard in the finals.
+On October 22, 2016, Purazzo, still being the ECWA Women's Champion, won the third Super 8 ChickFight Tournament after defeating Karen Q in the finals, being the first wrestler in ECWA's history to win the tournament back-to-back.
+On June 17, 2017, Purrazzo vacated the championship after defeating Karen.
+On October 21, at the fourth Super 8 ChickFight Tournament, Purrazzo advanced to the finals, where she faced against Karen and Santana Garrett in a three-way match, which was won by Karen.